ahoefling/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 ## 🔬 Going further

-That's a very simple integration because there's no _callback_ from HTML to managed code and _PrismJS_ is a self-contained framework.
+This sample is a very simple integration as there is no _callback_ from HTML to managed code and _PrismJS_ is a self-contained framework (it does not download any other javascript dependencies).

-Few improvements could be done to make the code more _production ready_:
+Some additional improvements can be done to make the code more production ready:

 * **Make the control multi-platform**.
-The simple way would be to use a WebView on other platforms: that way the exact same text-rendering framework would be used everywhere.
-Right now this code won't compile on other targets.
+A simple way would be to use a WebView on other platforms, giving the exact same text-rendering framework everywhere.
+The code of this sample won't compile on other targets.
-* **Create script files instead of generating dynamic javascript**.
-That would have the advantage of improving performance and increase the ability to debug it.
-Few projects are also using TypeScript to generate javascript.
+* **Create script files instead of generating dynamic JavaScript**.
+That would have the advantage of improving performance and make it easier to debug the code.
+A few projects are also using TypeScript to generate JavaScript.
 This approach is done by Uno itself for the `Uno.UI.Wasm` project: https://github.com/unoplatform/uno/tree/master/src/Uno.UI.Wasm.
 * **Support more PrismJS features**.
-There's many [_plugins_ to PrismJS](https://prismjs.com/#plugins) you can play with.
+There are many [_plugins_ for PrismJS](https://prismjs.com/#plugins) that can be used.
 Most of them are very easy to implement.

 # Article 2 - Callback to app from JavaScript

-In the previous article, a simple _syntax highlighter_ were used to enhance the display of text in HTML.
-But it's not enough for most apps: it's often required for JavaScript components to _call back_ to the application.
-The easiest way to do that in Uno-Wasm is by using [_DOM Events_](https://developer.mozilla.org/docs/Web/Guide/Events/Creating_and_triggering_events).
-Let's create an application illustrating how to use them.
-Application using Uno can [consume DOM Events and CustomEvents](https://platform.uno/docs/articles/wasm-custom-events.html) very easily.
+In the previous article, a simple _syntax highlighter_ was used to enhance the display of text in HTML.
+But it is not enough for most apps: it's often required for JavaScript components to call back into the C# side of application.
+The easiest way to do that in Uno for WebAssembly is by using [_DOM Events_](https://developer.mozilla.org/docs/Web/Guide/Events/Creating_and_triggering_events).
+Applications using Uno can [consume DOM Events and CustomEvents](https://platform.uno/docs/articles/wasm-custom-events.html) very easily.

+Let's create an application illustrating how to use this feature.

 # Sample 2 - Integration of Flatpickr

-📝 [Flatpickr](https://flatpickr.js.org/) is a lightweight, self-contained _Date & Time Picker_.
-It's an easy way to explore how a JavaScript can call-back to _managed application code_.
-In this case, it will be used to report when the picker is opened and the picked date & time.
+📝 [Flatpickr](https://flatpickr.js.org/) is a lightweight, self-contained date and time picker.
+It's an easy way to explore how a JavaScript can call back to the managed application code.
+In this case, this will be used to report when the picker is opened and a date and time was picked.

 ## 1. Create the solution in VisualStudio

-📝 This part is very short because it's similar to previous article:
+📝 This part is very short because it is similar to previous article:

 1. Create a `Cross-Platform App (Uno Platform)` project and name it `FlatpickrDemo`.
 2. Remove `.Droid`, `.iOS` & `.UWP` projects from solution.